1926

 In 1951, frightened by the Chinese invasion of Tibet,

-granted their annual Everest permt to Switzerland.
+alpinists.
+They granted their only annual Everest permit

 |